 Because people think estate planning is all about death and inheritance, it tends to get put off.
 But estate planning is also about controlling what happens to your assets if you can’t speak for yourself, which can result from a sudden illness or accident.

-- The unexpected can happen at any time.
-We all know life can be unpredictable.
-The unthinkable can happen without warning.
-If your children have children of their own, it’s especially important for your children to make arrangements for your grandchildren’s financial, emotional, and physical care if anything should happen to your children.
+If your children have children of their own, it’s also important for your children to make arrangements for your grandchildren’s financial, emotional, and physical care should anything happen to your children.

-For these reasons, and others, it is always risky to procrastinate when it comes to estate planning.
-To help your children get started sooner rather than later, consider introducing them to the team that helped create your estate plan, such as your attorney, Financial Advisor, and CPA.
+To help your children get started sooner rather than later, consider introducing them to the team that helped create your estate plan, such as your attorney, financial advisor, and CPA.

-- Consider consulting your attorney for advice on what to, and not to, talk about with family.
+- Consider consulting your attorney for advice on what to, and what not to, talk about with family.

 - Prepare yourself for potential conflicts that may arise as a result.